source-repo/use-reactive/README.md

       - Reactive by replacing with a new array or using `push`, `pop`, `shift`, `unshift`, `splice`, `sort` and `reverse` in-place array methods
     - [async] `<`method`>`:  Any function.
 The `this` keyword will refer to the state object.
 Can be declared without the `function` keyword (object shorthand notation).
 Do not use an arrow function as this will make `this` refer to the global scope.
     - `init(state)`: Special method that runs once.
 Do not use an arrow function as this will make `this` refer to the global scope.
-- `effect?`: Side effect(s) that can run when a dependency changes.
+- `effectOrEffects?`: Side effect(s) that can run when a dependency changes.
 State is supplied as argument to the function.
 Must be declared with the `function` keyword.
 Do not use an arrow function as this will make `this` refer to the global scope.
 Return a cleanup function if needed.
   - Optionally this can be an array of effect and dependency pairs: [ [`function foo1 {}`, [`dep1`] ], [`function foo2 {}`, [`dep2`] ] ]

 - `deps?`: Dependency array to control when the effect re-runs.
 Defaults to `[]` (run once).
 Only used when `effect` is a simple function.